itsjunqing/itsjunqing.github.io/index.md

 I am currently a graduate student of MMATH CS at the University of Waterloo's [Cheriton School of CS](https://cs.uwaterloo.ca/).
 I recently graduated from [Monash University](https://www.monash.edu/), majoring in Computer Science studies.

 Prior to graduate school, I worked at [DeliveryHero (foodpanda)](https://tech.deliveryhero.com) as a Software Engineer building backend services.
 My current graduate studies focus on the areas of databases, systems, and software engineering.
-I will graduate from my Master's degree in Fall 2024.
-I enjoy working on issues that helps create "technological progress".
+I will graduate from my Master's degree in Summer 2024.

 This website serves as my garden of thoughts - a collection of things that I have learned over the years.